-In a series of cases since June 2012, juvenile defendants in capital murder and murder cases have gained the right to discretionary sentencing hearings before receiving a life without parole sentence.
-This has placed a significant new burden on the counties.
-Capital Defense currently has a grant funded position of Juvenile Life Without Parole Resource Counsel.
-If funding is available this position will become permanent and/or the office will expand to handle these cases.
-This would require a statutory change.
+In a series of cases since June 2012, juvenile defendants in capital murder and murder cases have gained the right to sentencing hearings before receiving a life without parole sentence.
+This has placed a significant new burden on the counties and OSPD has increased its training and technical assistance program to help.

 During the next five years, the Indigent Appeals Division will continue its outstanding representation on appeal.
-The Division has six attorneys who maintain a continuous caseload of over 200 active cases at all times.
+The Division has six attorneys who always maintain a continuous caseload of over 200 active cases.
 In addition, the Division drafts and files reply briefs, motions for rehearing, and petitions for certiorari in appropriate cases, as well as preparation for oral arguments.
 Division lawyers participate in the improvement of the criminal justice system through membership in committees, boards and task forces as well as providing research and technical assistance and training to local public defenders in crisis situations.
 HB 772 (2016) expanded the scope of service of OSPD to include appeals for parents in TPR proceedings.
-Indigent Appeals has absorbed those cases.